 SLIDE on some sunglasses – Slide on a pair of high-quality wrap-around sunglasses to protect the eyes.

 SHADE from sun where possible – Encourage workers to take breaks or work in a shaded area wherever possible, especially from 11am-3pm.

 The Deb range of UV protection products makes it quick and easy for a safer working environment, with dispensers that can be installed both at the workpoint and in a vehicle allowing employers to provide effective protection to their employees on the move.
-The smaller sun cream tubes at 30ml or 100ml are ideal for mobile workers too.
+The smaller sun cream tubes 100ml are ideal for mobile workers too.

 Finally, as a permanent addition, the Stoko Sun Safety Centre helps encourage best practice in the workplace.
 The kit is pre-assembled with a 1 litre dispenser, a holder and cards to display the local UV level – an easy, practical way to raise awareness and protect your employees.

 Guest Blog courtesy of Deb Group – For more articles on skin protection and other related topics visit: https://info.debgroup.com/blog/sunprotection